cupools/psd-clipper/README.md

 ## psd-clipper

-An easy way to read and clip Adobe PhotoShop layers by glob pattern in Node.js
+Easy to read and clip Adobe PhotoShop layers by glob pattern in Node.js

 ## Todo
 [x] Get layers by glob pattern